 Bitcoin storage is all about keeping your public and private keys safe — but maintaining access to them when you wish to perform transactions with your cryptocurrency holdings.
 Your cryptocurrency storage solution also needs to verify that new Bitcoins are real, and that potential thieves and fraudsters aren’t spying on you.

 How you store your Bitcoins depends on a number of factors, including how many you own, how often you trade, and whether or not you use a public computer.
 While there are several types of digital wallets to choose from, the choices boil down to just four: a hardware wallet, a multisignature wallet, a hot wallet, and a cold storage wallet.

 Hardware wallets are external devices that work independently from computers and mining software.
 Typically, a hardware wallet holds private keys offline — making it safe from malware.
 All transactions are signed internally within the wallet before being transmitted to a computer.

 While hardware wallets allow people to keep their holdings away from computers infected with malware, they aren’t without their problems.
 For example, hardware wallets can’t easily be connected to a full node on a cryptocurrency network.
 As a result, the rules of Bitcoin aren’t verified, and the third-party servers involved aren’t properly queried.
-Hardware options are also more expensive than other types of wallet.
+Hardware options are also more expensive than other types of wallets.

 A multisignature wallet requires multiple private keys to transact with Bitcoins.
 These keys are typically spread across several servers, giving them added protection from hackers and malware.
 Lost keys can be recovered with a paper backup or a special phrase.